IshaHaider/ScheduleBuilder/README.md

 Included: all required code, UML, and JUnitTesting for all functions.

-Group: Isha Haider, Saba Sadoughi Yarandi, Zahwa Fatima, Nessma Mohdy Recieved Grade: 100%
+Group: Isha Haider, Saba Sadoughi, Zahwa Fatima, Nessma Mohdy Recieved Grade: 100%

 Instructions (Terminal Commands ) on running the code and tests: